 A healthcare products manufacturer desired to create their own line of diagnostic kits based on a competitor’s product that was currently on the market.
-The manufacturer asked Avomeen Analytical Services to reverse engineer one of these kits in order to determine their chemical makeup and reformulate the product for use in their line of cleaning verification tests.
+The manufacturer asked Avomeen to reverse engineer one of these kits in order to determine their chemical makeup and reformulate the product for use in their line of cleaning verification tests.
 While the intended application of this new product varied slightly, they wanted the re-engineered kit to maintain the same detection limits as the original.
 The detection kit analyzed was used by medical facilities to detect trace levels of a specific protein analyte(s) left on surfaces after cleaning, and had a detection limit of 1µg.

 The company provided Avomeen’s chemists several of the detection kits: which each included an indicator solution and a pre-moistened swab.
 These items were deformulated using various analytical instrumentation and methodology to determine the exact composition of the solution.
 The company also provided positive testing strips in order to confirm the reformulated product’s efficacy.

 It was determined that the swab solution’s composition was water, to verify this a dry swab was moistened with water and used for the testing of an analyte in the sample detection kit.
 The result was the same as that of using the provided pre-moistened swab.